Many Canadians wonder whether it’s best to invest in real estate or stocks right now. The answer depends on your worldview and your appetite for risk.

 Residents of Toronto and Vancouver constantly hear about soaring real estate prices, and more than a good investment, simply want to get into the housing market before they’re priced out forever.
-On the other hand, investing in stocks can be profitable in the long run, but downright scary in the short-term.
-Look no further than the 30% decline this past March, courtesy of the COVID-19 pandemic.
+On the other hand, investing in stocks can be profitable in the long run, but can be downright scary in the short term.
+Look no further than the 30% decline in March 2020, courtesy of the COVID-19 pandemic.

-While that’s bad news for existing homeowners and the equity in their homes, a housing slowdown may actually be good news for potential home buyers.
-Qualified borrowers with solid incomes and a hefty down payment could find plenty of opportunities to buy a house or invest in an income property in the coming months.
+A crash in property prices would be bad news for existing homeowners and the equity in their homes, but a housing slowdown may actually be good news for potential home buyers.
+Qualified borrowers with solid incomes and hefty down payments could find plenty of opportunities to buy a house or invest in income properties in the coming months or years.

 Many Canadian borrowers are leveraged to the max.
-The ratio of household debt-to-disposable income has reached a high of 176% and more than 1 million homeowners applying for mortgage deferrals during the COVID-19 pandemic.
+The ratio of household debt-to-disposable income has reached a high of 173% and home equity lines of credit (HELOCs) are being opened at an alarming pace.

-Why Stocks Are Better Investment Than Real Estate
+Why Stocks Are a Better Investment Than Real Estate

 Stocks have been the best performing asset class by far over the long term, and despite recent turbulence, there’s no reason for investors to think that outperformance won’t continue into the future.

 The biggest advantage of investing in stocks vs real estate is diversification.
-With real estate, you’re picking one house, on one street, in one city, in one country.
+With real estate investing, you’re picking one house, on one street, in one city, in one country.
 That house may or may not be representative of the national average or even the city’s own housing market average.

-With stocks, you can invest in a diversified portfolio of companies from Canada, U.S., and abroad using index funds or ETFs.
+With stock investing, you can invest in a diversified portfolio of companies from Canada, the U.S., and abroad using index funds or ETFs.
 Doing so spreads the risk of any one company, industry, country, or region going through a downturn and instead aims to capture all of the returns from global stock and bond markets.

 And, for those who prefer to take the wheel themselves, there are discount brokers available where you can build your own portfolio of stocks or ETFs.
 The best choice for ETFs these days is an asset allocation ETF – a single ETF that invests broadly in stocks and bonds from around the world and automatically rebalances daily for the extremely low cost of 0.25%.